-- Teaching Assistantship (TA) – If interested, Spanish TA candidate must submit the Versant Language Proficiency Exam (link).
+- Teaching Assistantship (TA) – If interested, all Spanish TA candidates, both native and non-native speakers, must submit the Versant Language Proficiency Exam (link).
 The scores must be uploaded to the online application under the Teaching Assistantship essay section.
 Portuguese TA candidate must submit a 5-10 minute recorded statement in Portuguese and should consist of free, spontaneous narration.
 Appropriate topics include a brief biographical sketch, accounts of travel or other experiences that bear on graduate study in Spanish and Portuguese, reasons for deciding to pursue a graduate career, specific research interests, and awareness of the programs and resources offered by the Department of Spanish and Portuguese at the University of New Mexico.
 Applicants should try to use as wide a range of grammatical structures as possible, including past, present, future and hypothetical reference, and an appropriately professional vocabulary.
 No portion of the recording should be read or memorized, nor should the recorded statement be edited in any way.
 If the submitted recording does not adequately demonstrate the candidate’s linguistic abilities, additional demonstration may be required, such as a supplemental recording, or a telephone or personal interview.
 The recording statement must be uploaded to the online application under the Teaching Assistantship essay section.

 Those students who receive a Teaching Assistantship will (unless the letter of offer stipulates otherwise) normally receive support for - three years - (six semesters) of TA support (excluding summer teaching), contingent upon academic progress in departmentally-approved classes, satisfactory teaching and availability of University funding.
 A fourth (final) year of assistantship support may be authorized at the discretion of the Graduate Committee if the doctoral student has passed the comprehensive exams by the end of the third year of support and has demonstrated satisfactory progress on the dissertation.